 What is the Summer Slide?

-The Summer Slide, also known as summer learning loss, is the loss in backwards step your child takes when they have a break from learning, particularly in reading and maths.
-For many children, this shows up after the summer holidays (hence the name!), but with the current pandemic this year there’s a real worry that children will suffer from a COVID Slide too.
+The Summer Slide, also known as summer learning loss, is the backwards step your child takes when they have a break from learning, particularly in reading and maths.
+For many children, this shows up after the summer holidays (hence the name!), but due to the pandemic there’s growing evidence that children will experience a further COVID Slide too.

 If you want to help your child avoid both the COVID and Summer Slide this year, here are a few things you can do.

 1. Encourage your child to continue learning over the summer holidays but prioritise play

 It's important that your child has a break from learning and is able to get out and about and socialise.
 Having friends over for a playdate, going for bike rides and just mucking about in the garden are important activities for children's mental health.